-Sandy Creek Basin (Figure 3)
+Sandy Creek Basin

-Sandy Creek is a major tributary of East Bay, the easternmost embayment of the St. Andrew Bay estuary.
+Sandy Creek is a major tributary of East Bay, the easternmost embayment of the St. Andrew Bay estuary (see Figure 6.3).
 The creek's basin is characterized by extensive wet pine flatwoods, as well as hardwood forests, saltmarshes, cypress wetlands, mixed forested wetlands, freshwater marshes, wet prairie, and other wetlands.
 Salt and freshwater marshes, inland forested wetlands, and associated upland communities are especially prominent along the creek and its tributaries.

 Preservation of the Sandy Creek basin will protect a major tributary basin of East Bay.
 In so doing, it would preserve water quality and a mosaic of interconnected upland, wetland, stream, and estuarine habitats.
-The acquisition would also protect water quality by providing a substantial riparian buffer and maintaining natural hydrology.
+Purchases within the Priority Fee Simple and Less than Fee Simple Acquisition Area would protect water quality by providing a substantial riparian buffer and maintaining natural hydrology.

 All District conservation lands are available for public use.
-Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational and educational activities.
+Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational activities.
 Access issues are addressed on a parcel-by-parcel basis.